 Use it as a base for traditional curries, other Thai dishes, and curried rice dishes.
 It’s also perfect for bringing some oomph to soups and stews.
 But don’t overlook some lesser known options.
 This Thai curry paste makes a good marinade base for steaks or chicken.
 And, when mixed with vinaigrette, it’s a deliciously exotic salad dressing for mixed greens or fresh vegetables.

 The spiciness of this chili paste all comes down to the hot peppers used.
 You can opt for Thai chilies that provide an extra hot kick.
-Or choose a dried red chili further down the pepper scale for less heat.
+Or choose a dried red chili further down the Scoville scale for less heat.
 Chile de arbol, for instance, isn’t a traditional curry paste pepper, but it works (and provides only a fourth of the heat of Thai peppers).
-The nuttiness of the pepper, too, adds a nice nuance to the paste’s overall flavor.
+The nutty taste of the pepper adds a nice nuance to the paste’s overall flavor.
 Cayenne pepper works as well for a hot pepper that’s in-between the two.

 - Thai Yellow Curry Paste: Just as delicious for curries and a perfect starting point for some experimentation.

 - Chipotle Paste: Want something on the smokier side?
 Chipotle chilies deliver plenty of it.

 - Homemade Sambal Oelek: One of our favorite condiments – perfect for heating up so many things.